 Mud Pump Relief Valves

 Mud pumps must be equipped with pressure relief valves.
-These valves prevent too high a pressure being built up in the circulating system.
+These valves prevent too high a pressure from being built up in the circulating system.
 The relief valves most commonly used in Shell operations are the Cameron type “B” reset relief valve and the Cameron shear relief valve.
 A discharge line should be connected between this valve and the drilling fluid tank.
-For safety reasons this relief valve discharge line must be tied down securely with its end facing down into the tank.
+For safety reasons, this relief valve discharge line must be tied down securely with its end facing down into the tank.

 Cameron Shear Relief Valve